Gift Acceptance Policy

 No gift shall be accepted by the Foundation unless the gift clearly supports the educational mission of Western Washington University.
 The decision whether a gift will support the educational mission rests with University administration and leadership.
 The Foundation will provide support to University leadership in their determination of whether the gift supports the University mission.

-Grants to the Foundation to support activities will fall into one of two categories; sponsored agreements or philanthropic gifts.
+Grants to the Foundation to support activities will fall into one of two categories: sponsored agreements or philanthropic gifts.
 Philanthropic gifts are unconditional transfers which are voluntary and non-reciprocal and will be received by the Foundation.
-Sponsored agreements are reciprocal with each party giving and receiving something of value in the transaction, and will be administered by the University Office of Sponsored Research.
+Sponsored agreements are reciprocal with each party giving and receiving something of value in the transaction, and will be administered by the University Office of Research and Sponsored Programs.

 An endowed gift is invested in perpetuity for the purpose of producing present and future income that may be expended or reinvested with the original gift.
 Income is expended according to the donor's intention and may be unrestricted or restricted. (see Foundation Endowment Policy)